-Masking and painting this thing will probably drive me to drink (so I guess it’s not all bad…)
+Masking and painting this thing will probably drive me to drink (something to look forward to…while I can still see).

 Oh.
 And as if there weren’t enough parts, I discovered that Bronco, in all the parts they made for this thing, actually forgot two!
 They forgot the breech opening lever and the bracket it stows in when not in use.
 So I had to make them.

 The socket was made from a piece of sprue chucked into my lathe, turned to the appropriate diameter, and the edges of the nut cut (CAREFULLY) in.
 A scrap piece of .015″ (.381mm) styrene provided the handle:

 I used a piece of aluminum to make the stowage bracket, and although pleased with my efforts, I realized later that where I have the bracket is too high.
 It should be centered on the rear of the recoil guard and later I moved it down to a less incorrect location: